Cindy M. Carter

 Selected Documentaries

 Karamay by director Xu Xin.
-Forthcoming, 2009.
+2009.
 Mandarin with English subtitles.
-360 mins.
+371 mins.
 In 1994, over 450 people - mainly schoolchildren and their teachers - were killed or injured when a fire broke out in a theatre in Karamay city, Xinjiang province (see Wiki entry).
 The survivors, who had been attending a song-and-dance performance to entertain visiting cadres, reported that students were instructed to remain in their seats so that VIPS and party cadres could exit first.
 Through rare video footage and first-person interviews with families and survivors, Xu Xin documents how the story was portrayed in the official media, the public anger that erupted after the fire and the community's 15-year quest for justice.

 WE: Creatures of Politics, Voices of Conscience by director Huang Wenhai.
 2008.
 Mandarin with English subtitles.
 102 mins.
 In the run-up to the 2008 Beijing Olympics, several generations of activists debate the future of political reform and human rights in China.
 (Special Jury Prize, Venice Film Festival, 2008; Screened at One World Human Rights Festival, 2009.)